nomadsdev/veil-sight-python/README.md

 ## License

 VeilSight is licensed under the MIT License.
-See the LICENSE file for details.